avisoftware/bmicalc/README.md

 ##Description
+**Body Status** is a weight calculators, including BMI Calculator, and Body Fat percentage.
 ###Body Fat Percentage
 Calculate your Body Fat %.
 Body Fat Calculator uses the U.S. Navy fitness formula to get an estimated measuring of body fat percent.